dgvirtual/jar-search-api/README.md

 This project allows to do a convenient search of Lithuanian company and other legal persons data, also providing an API for that purpose.

+On the development side, the idea was to build an app backend using only the libraries available within PHP itself (so, no composer, no frameworks, no external database server), and simple UI libraries on the frontend (Bootstrap 5 and Alpine.js 3).

 ## Table of Contents

 - [Features](#features)